 The earliest known evidence of Advertising can be found on Babylonian clay tablets from 3000 B.B.
 Inns in England were the first to use hoarding-first printed outdoor signs, the forerunner of modern outdoor advertising.
 The foundations of modern advertising can be divided into 4 parts:

-- The premarketing era: from start of product exchange to the 18th century.
+- The premarketing era: from the start of product exchange to the 18th century.
 During this time, buyers and sellers communicated very primitively.
 They used clay tablets, town criers, tavern signs, or primitive printing.

 - Mass communication era: from the 1700s to the early 20th century, advertisers were increasingly able to reach large segments of the population through mass media.
 Used mass newspapers and national magazines, radios, and brands began to differentiate.